skxnsen/portfolio/gitbook/docs/Load Testing/jMeter/jmeter_cli.md

-# JMeter CLI Commands for SDET
+# jMeter CLI commands

-This page summarizes the most commonly used JMeter command-line options, structured for easy usage in automation and testing tasks.
+The most commonly used JMeter command-line options, structured for easy usage in automation and testing tasks.

 ---